 Our students are trained with hands-on experience and instruction carried out in the kitchen/lab.
-With this training and our commitment to assist our students with employment in the industry, we believe that Auguste Escoffier School of Culinary Arts gives our students the tools they need to succeed.

-At the Auguste Escoffier School of Culinary Arts, our staff serve as great mentors.
+With this training and our commitment to assist our students with employment in the industry, we believe that Auguste Escoffier School of Culinary Arts provides our students with the opportunity to learn the skills they need to succeed.
+At the Auguste Escoffier School of Culinary Arts, our faculty and staff serve as great mentors.
 Our students are trained and graduate with a practical and realistic expectation of what the culinary profession requires and what potential employees are looking for in their employees.